 Packaging systems: If you require your finished profiles to be packaged automatically, integrated packaging systems can be installed.
 These systems can efficiently wrap and stack the profiles for easy transportation or storage.
 However, incorporating this feature will incur additional costs.

-✔ Machine quality and performance
+✔ Machine quality, CE/standards compliance, and stable performance

 5. Maintenance and Support